Accessory Dwelling Units- Facts & Benefits Every Homeowner Should Know

 This makes a JADU a more affordable option for homeowners who want to create an additional living space for long-term rental, guest area, room addition, or other purpose.
 With JADUs, for example, you can do a garage conversion into a living space without the additional expense of building an entirely new structure.

-However, other than the size and rule differences, both options offer similar benefits for homeowners in San Diego.
+However, other than the size and rule differences, both options offer similar benefits for homeowners.
+Many homeowners are adding an additional dwelling unit in San Diego to create rental income or provide flexible living space for family members.

 Benefits of an Accessory Dwelling Unit